dotnet/csharplang/spec/expressions.md

 }
 ```

 Here, a compiler-generated class is created for each statement block in which locals are captured such that the locals in the different blocks can have independent lifetimes.
-An instance of \_\_Locals2, the compiler generated class for the inner statement block, contains the local variable z and a field that references an instance of \_\_Locals1.
-An instance of \_\_Locals1, the compiler generated class for the outer statement block, contains the local variable y and a field that references this of the enclosing function member.
-With these data structures, it is possible to reach all captured outer variables through an instance of \_\_Local2, and the code of the anonymous function can thus be implemented as an instance method of that class.
+An instance of `__Locals2`, the compiler generated class for the inner statement block, contains the local variable `z` and a field that references an instance of `__Locals1`.
+An instance of `__Locals1`, the compiler generated class for the outer statement block, contains the local variable `y` and a field that references this of the enclosing function member.
+With these data structures, it is possible to reach all captured outer variables through an instance of `__Local2`, and the code of the anonymous function can thus be implemented as an instance method of that class.

 ```csharp